Franko777/Hello-World/README.md

 # Hello-World

-I like playing League of Legends in a competitive manor I hate Dota.
-Think its the worst MMO
+I like playing League of Legends in a competitive manor.
+I hate Dota.
+Think its the worst MMO.